ggohierroy/ggohierroy.github.io/_posts/2015-04-12-n-tier-architecture-with-entity-framework.markdown

 }
 {% endhighlight %}

-This simply adds the object to the set, and also sets default insertion values.
+This simply adds the object to the set.

 ### The Update Operation